eexpositode/RockPaperScissors/README.md

 - [x] Language: Kotlin, tests in a language and with a framework of your choice
 - [x] Approach: ideally "test-driven

+## Run it!

+Clone the git repository locally and open it using **Intellij**.
+The project will build and get ready to be executed.

+In order to set a custom input parameter just change the "Run Configuration" and enter the desired value under "Program Arguments"

 ## Future work

 - [ ] Use enums to map actions instead of using Integers: